1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 | S DCAM | 2,632,810 | 1,118,944 | 42.5% |

 The 1970 nickel mintage data reveals striking production disparities across facilities.
-Denver dominated output with over 515 million pieces, while San Francisco produced approximately 214 million circulation strikes.
+Denver dominated output with exactly 515,485,380 pieces — confirmed by PCGS CoinFacts — while San Francisco produced 214,464,814 circulation strikes.

-The survival distribution chart shows Deep Cameo proofs accounting for the overwhelming majority of preserved coins, with 1,118,944 survivors representing a 42.5% survival rate.
-This relatively high percentage reflects the careful preservation of proof coins by collectors.
+The survival distribution chart shows Deep Cameo proofs accounting for the overwhelming majority of documented survivors, with 1,118,944 coins representing a 42.5% survival rate.
+This relatively high preservation rate reflects the careful storage of proof coins by collectors, as opposed to circulation strikes that spent decades in pockets and cash registers.
+Survival data for standard circulation strikes from both mints remains largely unknown, as most passed through commerce and were never preserved.

 Also Read: Jefferson Nickel Value (1938-Present)